 4. PoseTrack

 PoseTrack is an open-source dataset for human pose estimation and articulated tracking in video.
-With both training and test sets, PoseTrack covers:
+With both training and test sets, PoseTrack covers the following:

 - 1356 video sequences